 But IT forensics also investigate cases when IT administrators notice that the IT systems are behaving differently than normal.
 For example, if the bookkeeper stumbles across transfers for which there are no invoices.
 Or the managing director is surprised that his company has for some time been underbid for each tender offer.
 Or if the competition brings an innovation to market which is strikingly similar to the company's own inventions.

 The tasks of the incident handler are to identify and limit the level of damage, to locate the perpetrators and their motives, and to analyze their approach.
 The gateways are then locked and countermeasures are introduced.
 What is crucial is that an IT forensics expert comes up with provable facts that can be used in a court of law.
 Otherwise, the judiciary will reject the digital proof in a later case.
-Or you will come across problems when you would like to claim for the resulting damages with your insurance company.
+Or you run into problems if you want to claim for the resulting damages with your insurance company.

 The perpetrators may be sitting in North Korea, Russia, or in a neighboring office.
 They don't leave behind pools of blood or rifled-through cupboards.
 But digital forensics experts like Dr. Alexander Schinner, Security Consultant at Deutsche Telekom, know how to find valuable clues to the sequence of events between bits and bytes.